olgaliak/seismic-deeplearning/interpretation/deepseismic_interpretation/azureml_pipelines/README.md

 If you want to create a train pipeline:
 1) All of your steps are isolated
-    - Your scripts will need to conform to the interface you define in the config file
+    - Your scripts will need to conform to the interface you define in the pipeline configuration file
         - I.e., if step1 is expected to output X and step 2 is expecting X as an input, your scripts need to reflect that
     - If one of your steps has pip package dependencies, make sure it's specified in a requirements.txt file
     - If your script has local dependencies (i.e., is importing from another script) make sure that all dependencies fall underneath the source_directory
-2) You have configured your config file to specify the steps needed (see the section below "Configuring a Pipeline" for guidance)
+2) You have configured your pipeline configuration file to specify the steps needed (see the section below "Configuring a Pipeline" for guidance)

 Note: the following arguments are automatically added to any script steps by AzureML:
 ```--input_data``` and ```--output``` (if output is specified in the pipeline_config.json)